ten-protocol/ten-whitepaper/registrations.md

 The enclaves must encrypt L2 transactions with a secret key shared across the L2 nodes rather than an enclave-specific key which would be lost if an enclave is damaged.
 Before obtaining the shared secret, the L2 nodes must attest that they are running a valid version of the contract execution environment on a valid CPU.

 An L2 node invokes a method on the Network Management contract to submit their attestation.
 Another L2 node (which already holds the secret key inside its enclave) responds by confirming the attestation and then updating this record with the shared secret encrypted using the public key of the new node.
 Whichever existing L2 node replies first, signed by the enclave to guarantee knowledge of the secret, gets a reward.
+This solves two problems:
-This solves several problems; the Network Management contract provides a well-known central registration point on a decentralised L1 network that stores the L2 shared secret in public, and existing L2 nodes are compensated for their infrastructure and L1 gas costs to onboard new nodes.
+1. The Network Management contract provides a well-known central registration point on a decentralised L1 network that stores the L2 shared secret in public.
+2. Existing L2 nodes are compensated for their infrastructure and L1 gas costs to onboard new nodes.

 The sequence for node registration is shown in the following diagram:
 ![node registration](./images/node-registration.png)